GoogleCloudPlatform/datacatalog-tag-engine/README.md

 - `ENABLE_AUTH` is a boolean.
 When set to True, Tag Engine verifies that the client is authorized to use the `TAG_CREATOR_SA` prior to processing requests.

 - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 Those determine the names of the tasks queues.
 You do not need to change them.
-They are used in step 9 of the setup.
+The queues are created in step 5 of this setup.

 4. Enable the required APIs: